alibaba-damo-academy/MUSE/README.md

 Note I: Fine-tuning evaluation will attempt to load the prediction heads trained in Linear Probing evaluation.
 Therefore, performing linear probing evaluation before fine-tuning evaluation is necessary.

-Note II: The default learning rate (1e-5) and batch size (32) is suggested to be used for ViT-based models.
-For ResNet-based models, larger learning rate (4e-5) is recommended.
+Note II: The default learning rate (1e-5) and batch size (32) are suggested to be used for ViT-based models.
+For ResNet-based models, a larger learning rate (4e-5) is recommended.

 ## Results

-To summary the results of each method, you can run `python summarize_res.py --model_name $METHOD --eval_size $EVAL_SIZE`
+To summarize the results of each method, you can run `python summarize_res.py --model_name $METHOD --eval_size $EVAL_SIZE`.

-### KNN Evalation
+### KNN Evaluation

 |Method|BRCAM2C (20x)|OCELOT (20x)|PUMA (20x)|BRCAM2C (40x)|OCELOT (40x)|PUMA (40x)|
 | --- | --- | --- | --- | --- | --- | --- |